Unit Group 4152

 The trends are expected to change somewhat in the next few years.
 On the one hand, the community network is now well established and is expected to grow at a slightly less rapid rate than in the past few years.
 On the other hand, as a result of increased government spending in health and social services, the trend toward hiring more social workers than social service technicians is expected to continue or increase in strength.

-Lastly, the passage in 2009 of Bill 21 on modernization of professional practices in mental health and human relations could significantly benefit members of professional corporations, such as psychologists, social workers and educational counsellors, to the detriment of occupations not governed by the corporations, such as social and community workers, social service workers and special-education teachers, by limiting currently unregulated practices to corporation members.
-That being said, discussions are ongoing to determine whether some of these activities could be delegated to those with a college diploma (DEC) and if so, under what conditions.
+Lastly, the passage in 2009 of Bill 21 on modernization of professional practices in mental health and human relations could have significantly benefited members of professional corporations, such as psychologists, social workers and educational counsellors, to the detriment of occupations not governed by the corporations, such as social and community workers, social service workers and special-education teachers, by limiting currently unregulated practices to corporation members.
+That said, the "Rapport des coprésidents de la Table d'analyse de la situation des techniciens œuvrant dans le domaine de la santé mentale et des relations humaines" (Report of the Co-Chairs of the table analysis of the situation of technicians working in the field of mental health and human relations) has observed only few situations where technicians were performing reserved acts.
+Moreover, those technicians can avail of the grandfathering clause and continue to make their interventions, thus avoiding a break in service.
+Accordingly, the adoption of Bill 21 should have little impact on these professions.

 In light of all these factors, the number of social workers should increase sharply in the next few years.